-Hatch PE 8-braid Premium Backing is rated at 68-pound test and is the undisputed champion in the world of backing.
+Scientific Anglers XTS Gel Spun Backing is rated at 50-pound test.
 You get what you pay for with this stuff.
-It is three times the strength and half the diameter, so you can get twice as much on the spool, and we like only having to buy backing once for the life of the reel.
+It allows for 75% more capacity than standard material, and we like only having to buy backing once for the life of the reel.

 The fish you target at Kendjam, for the most part, are not leader shy; however the water is very clear so fluorocarbon leaders and tippet make a difference.
 Leaders should be strong and heavy enough to turn over big wind resistant flies, so strong leaders with stiff butt sections are important.

 - Tippet – spools of fluorocarbon should include 16, 20, 30, and 40 pounds

 - Leaders – Scientific Anglers Absolute Fluorocarbon Big Game leaders (9′)

 - Dry Fly Leaders – Scientific Anglers Absolute Monofilament leaders (9′)

 - Wire – RIO Powerflex Wire Bite Tippet (20, 30, 40 pound)

 At Kendjam, a wide variety of flies are needed, including baitfish, minnow, terrestrials, and even algae imitations.